Bayfront Park: Challenger Memorial

-McNair Smith Resnik Scobee

 Events

 Bayfront Park holds the city's annual "America's Birthday Bash" on Independence Day, which attracted over 60,000 visitors in 2011.
 The park also hosts the city's official New Year's Eve party that annually hosts over 70,000 visitors.
 Visitors are encouraged to take public transport for events at Bayfront Park as parking can be scarce and expensive.
 The nearest Metrorail station is Government Center.
 From there a connection to the Metromover is available with three stops near the park, Bayfront Park, First Street, and College/Bayside.

 It has been the site of the Ultra Music Festival, an electronic dance music event.
 In 2018, Miami's commissioners barred the festival from being held downtown, citing complaints surrounding noise and the behavior of attendees, resulting in a relocation to Virginia Key.
-The festival will return to the park in March 2022.
+The festival returned to the park in March 2022.

 The park hosted the hip-hop music festival Rolling Loud in 2017.
 Performers included Kendrick Lamar, Future, Lil Wayne, ASAP Rocky, Travis Scott, Young Thug, and Mac Miller.

 The Bayfront Park includes an amphitheater with capacity of 10,000 people, in where several cultural events have been held.
 On pop culture, notably, the Bayfront Park amphitheater was stage for country pop singer Shania Twain during her Come On Over Tour in early 1999, with two shows featuring guests Backstreet Boys, Elton John and Canadian dance group Leahy.
-A CBS television special was filmed throughout the concerts, and aired in March 1999 under the title of Winter Break.
-It was later released on home video in 2001 as The Specials.
+A CBS television special was filmed throughout the concerts.